Competitive prices for top quality

 • Unique

-• Climate & soil: Many of these varieties require warm, well-drained soil and a long growing season.
+• Climate & soil: Many of these species require warm, well-draining soil and a long growing season.
 Not ideal for cold nights or late spring without warming.

-• Sowing & Planting: Sow from late April, transplant after the last frost.
-Varieties like ficifolia tolerate brief light frosts once established, but thrive best in consistently warm weather.
+• Sowing & planting: Sow indoors from late April, plant out after frost.
+Varieties such as ficifolia tolerate short periods of light frost once established, but thrive best in consistently warm weather.

-• Varieties: With us you will find decorative and culinary varieties that you will not find in every garden center boutique.
+• varieties: With us, you will find decorative and culinary varieties that you won't come across in every garden center boutique.

 • Detailed variety descriptions: Maturity time, fruit shape, uses (fresh, jam, fodder, ornamental), sowing tips, and growing conditions are clearly stated.

-• Genetic diversity & flavor: These varieties offer variety – in shape, color, flavor, and nutritional value – and enrich your garden and kitchen with something extraordinary.
+• Genetic diversity & taste: These varieties offer variety – in shape, color, taste, and nutritional value – and enrich your garden and kitchen with something extraordinary.

 Frequently Asked Questions about Other Cucurbita/Cucumis Types